kevinkarch88/taipei-bike-data/README.md

 # Taipei YouBike Data Pipeline

 This project is a pipeline for processing and analyzing bike station data from the Taipei YouBike system, sourced from the CityBikes API.
-The pipeline uses Pyspark for data processing, Dagster for scheduling, and Docker for containerization.
+The pipeline uses Pyspark for data processing, BigQuery for storage, and DataProc for running Spark jobs, and Composer for orchestration.

 # Architecture
 Two tables are used to store the data.